Once upon a time, two accountants took their persnickety (yet adorable) dog, “Ty” for his morning walk around their neighborhood in Philadelphia.

 After a fruitless search for the dog’s owner, the couple decided to make the dog part of their family and named him “Buster.”
 It wasn’t long before the couple was preparing to take Ty and Buster on a family vacation.

 They collected information on hotels and campgrounds – including detailed pet policies.
-They sniffed out pet friendly restaurants, and wineries, and dog parks, and beaches … where pets could romp with their people.
+They sniffed out pet friendly restaurants, and wineries, and dog parks, and beaches – places pets could romp with their people.
 They even tracked down veterinarians, pet supply stores, doggy day care, and pet sitters, in case someone needed them when they were away from home.
 And in 2009, they launched GoPetFriendly.com.

-Because the couple loved long driving vacations, in 2010 they added a unique feature in their website – a tool to quickly and easily plan pet friendly road trips!
+Because the couple loved long driving vacations, they added a pet friendly road trip planner to the website!

-One day, the husband said to his wife, “You can’t tell people how easy it is to travel with their pets if you’re sitting in an office – we need to get our paws on the ground!”
-It was the last time he gave her advice without thoroughly considering the consequences … because his wife sold their house and bought them a Winnebago.
+One day, the husband said to the wife, “You can’t tell people how easy it is to travel with their pets if you’re sitting in an office – we need to get our paws on the ground!”
+It was the advice he gave her before carefully considering the consequences, because she sold their house and bought them a Winnebago.

-A few years down the road, the couple discovered they no longer had any desire to live in a house without wheels, so they traded in their little RV for one that gave everyone a little more space.
+A few years down the road, the couple discovered they loved living in a home on wheels, so they traded in their little motorhome for one that gave them more room to stretch out.

-For more than six years the couple has traveled the country with Ty and Buster, searching for more pet friendly places to include on the website.
-They’ve covered more than 80,000 miles and have no desire to “settle down” anytime soon.
+Since then the couple has traveled the country with Ty and Buster, searching out more pet friendly places to include on the website.

-Many, many people travel along vicariously on their blog, Take Paws, which has become an encyclopedia of pet travel advice and pet friendly destination guides.
-The GoPetFriendly.com team is committed to helping you make the very most of the time you spend with your pets – whether it’s a trip around the block or across the country.
+Many people and their pets travel vicariously with the GoPetFriendly.com team on their blog, Take Paws, which has become an encyclopedia of pet travel advice and pet friendly destination guides.
+Amy, Rod, Ty, and Buster do their best to make sure the time you spend with your pets is memorable – whether it’s a trip around the block or across the country.